celtra/infrastructure-homework/README.md

 Below you will find instructions for infrastructure engineer homework.

-Your objection is to build service, that will handle user requests in a scalable manner.
+Your objective is to build service, that will handle user requests in a scalable manner.

 ## Instructions
 1. Clone/fork/copy this repo